Metallic Epoxy Flooring Vancouver, BC

 - Professional grinding for consistent adhesion

-- Edge detailing for a finished perimeter
+- Edge detailing for a cleaner perimeter

 - Thorough vacuuming for clean coating contact